rohit7781/Metting-app-backend/README.md

-# Metting app-backend-Nodejs
+# Meeting app-backend-Nodejs
-This is backend of my cloud notenook written in Nodejs.
+This is backend of my meeting app written in Nodejs.

 # Install Nodemon (npm i nodemon)